MGB-NeuroAI-Center/DICOM-image-deidentification/README.md

 # Image Deidentification

 ## Description
-This project performs DICOM image de-identification at both metadata and pixel levels.
-It uses the `pydicom` library to remove and pseudonymize DICOM tags and Microsoft’s `presidio-image-redactor` to redact PHI from pixel data.
+This project performs attempted DICOM image de-identification at both metadata and pixel levels.
+It uses the `pydicom` library to attempt to remove and pseudonymize DICOM tags and Microsoft’s `presidio-image-redactor` to redact PHI from pixel data, but it requires manual verification.

 ## Table of Contents
 - [Prerequisites](#prerequisites)